dannguyen9219/dinorun_game/README.md

 Play against other players to see who will be No. 1 on the rankings.

-Rankings are updated every game and displays Top 5 players with the highest scores.
+Rankings are updated every game and displays top players of the day.

 Version 1.01